nodejs/corepack/README.md

 Corepack is a zero-runtime-dependency Node.js script that acts as a bridge between Node.js projects and the package managers they are intended to be used with during development.
-In practical terms, **Corepack lets you use Yarn, npm, and pnpm without having to install them**.
+In practical terms, **Corepack lets you use Yarn and pnpm without having to install them**.

 ## How to Install